Bootstrapping Subproject Councils

 This process has the following characteristics:

-By seeding each decision-making body from the current Steering Council, we start each process from a clear starting point.
+By seeding each council from the current Steering Council, we start each process from a clear starting point.

-By gradually increasing the size of the decision-making body one person at a time, the power implicit in this election process is gradually distributed over a larger group of people.
+By gradually increasing the size of the council one person at a time, the power implicit in this election process is gradually distributed over a larger group of people.

-At each stage where the new decision-making body is considering adding a new person, they can also choose to stop electing additional members.
+At each stage where the new council is considering adding a new person, they can also choose to stop electing additional members.
 This allows the group to decide on the overall size in an organic, gradual manner.

-At each step, issues of diversity and inclusion of the representative body are considered.
+At each step, issues of diversity and inclusion of the council are considered.